-Today Bromsgrove boasts a great many sites that lure historians and naturists in particular.
-Amongst its biggest attractions is the renowned Avoncroft Museum.
-The latter boasts no less than 30 historic buildings, homes dismantled and re-located to provide a cherished, historic context.
+Today Bromsgrove boasts a great many sites that lure historians and naturalists in particular.
+Amongst its biggest attractions is the Avoncroft Museum.
+The latter boasts no fewer than 30 historic buildings, homes dismantled and re-located to provide a cherished, historic context.
 Indeed, visitors are afforded a glimpse into the way communities lived some 700 years before in what remains a priceless snapshot.

-Further nostalgia is forthcoming courtesy of the local Norton Collection Museum.
-The life’s work of Dennis Norton – upon whom the British Empire Medal was bestowed in 2017 – the building contains local artefacts at every turn.
-So beloved is this landmark, residents raised funds to help trustees purchase it from the local council no less, whom they had long accused of mismanagement.
-Better still a recent refurbishment has revitalised this, an enduring site.
+Further nostalgia is forthcoming courtesy of the Norton Collection Museum, the life’s work of Dennis Norton (upon whom the British Empire Medal was bestowed in 2017).
+The building contains local artefacts at every turn.
+So beloved is this landmark, residents raised funds to help trustees purchase it from the local council.
+A recent refurbishment has revitalised this enduring site.

 Elsewhere Bromsgrove contains two sprawling, beautiful parks in the shape of Sanders and Lickey Hills respectively, not to mention Pepper Wood – an ancient woodland packed full of scenic views as well as tree and shrub species.

-Forget not also the Tardebigger Locks; a striking canal slaloming its way through the heart of the countryside and serving up plenty in the way of wildlife.
-For those partial to the odd boat ride, canal cruises are very much available, delighting constituents and out of towners alike!
+Tardebigge Locks lies on a striking canal which slaloms its way through the heart of the countryside, serving up plenty in the way of wildlife.
+For those partial to the odd boat ride, canal cruises are very much available, delighting locals and out-of-towners alike!

-Lovers of the arts meanwhile will be pleased to hear more than 200 performances a year are staged at the nearby Artix Theatre, a 300-seater auditorium that doubles up as a dance studio.
-Everything from orchestral concerts to stand up routines can be enjoyed at a venue that sprung up as recently as 2005.
+Lovers of the arts will be pleased to hear that more than 200 performances a year are staged at the nearby Artrix Theatre, a 300-seater auditorium that doubles up as a dance studio.
+Everything from orchestral concerts to stand-up routines can be enjoyed at a venue that sprung up in 2005.

 Finally, locals can participate in a spot of shopping with household retailers sprinkled throughout a High Street still basking in the glow of a £2 million overhaul.
 Best of all perhaps, Bromsgrove boasts a selection of widely revered cafes and pubs that truly foster a sense of community.

-St John’s Court is also based within Bromsgrove and in 2017 was rated as ‘OUTSTANDING’ by the Care Quality Commission no less.
+St John’s Court is also based within Bromsgrove and we are proud of our rating of 'Outstanding' by the Care Quality Commission in 2017.